jboss-developer/jboss-eap-quickstarts/README.md

         git commit -m "kitchensink-angularjs quickstart on OpenShift" git push

-OpenShift will build the application using Maven, and deploy it to JBoss AS 7.
+OpenShift will build the application using Maven, and deploy it to the JBoss server.
 If successful, you should see output similar to:

     remote: [INFO] ------------------------------------------------------------------------
     remote: [INFO] BUILD SUCCESS